-Assessment 4: Family Resource Center Investigation
+Assessment 3: Family Resource Center Investigation

 The student will complete an investigation of a Family Resource Center at a Kentucky public school.
 The completed assignment template and signature form will be required.
-(Clinical Hours: 2)
+(2 clinical field hours)

-Assessment 5: Book Study via Perusall
+Assessment 4: Book Study PLC

-The student will participate in an interactive book study (Your First Year; How to Survive and Thrive as a New Teacher) via the Perusall app embedded in Blackboard; therefore, the book must be purchased in the Perusall app or WKU Store (access code).
-(Clinical Hours: 2)
+The student will participate in an interactive book study (Your First Year; How to

+Survive and Thrive as a New Teacher) via the Perusall app embedded in Blackboard; therefore, the book must be purchased in the Perusall app or the WKU Store (access code).
+(10 clinical field hours)

-Assessment 6: WKU Field Experience Form and KFETS
+Assessment 5: WKU Field Experience Form and KFETS

 A minimum of 40 clinical hours is required for this course.
-All clinical hours, assignments, and documents must be documented on the WKU Field Experiences Form and submitted to the professor before a course grade is issued.
+All clinical field hours, assignments, and documents must be documented on the WKU Field Experiences Form and submitted to the professor before a course grade is issued.

-Assessment 7: Professionalism
+Assessment 6: Professionalism

-Since professional behavior is one of the course goals, it is expected that you word process and submit all assignments on time, attend all required Zoom class sessions, remain on task, be prepared, and collaborate with classmates.
-Active participation in class discussions, in-class assignments, and individual participation during group work will be closely monitored.
+Since professional behavior is one of the course goals, it is expected that you word process and submit all assignments on time, attend and actively participate in all Zoom class sessions, be prepared, and collaborate with classmates.
 Respect for the view of each member of the learning community and the use of professional standards of behavior are expected.
 A positive attitude, collegiality, and spoken grammar are expected at all times.

-Note: This course requires the successful completion of 40 clinical hours with related assignments.
-A course grade will not be issued until all clinical assignments are completed and all 40 hours are documented and submitted to Dr. Jukes and KFETS.
+Note: This course requires the successful completion of 40 clinical field hours with related assignments.
+A course grade will not be issued until all clinical assignments are completed and all 40 hours are documented and submitted to Dr. Jukes (and KECS system, if not the teacher of record in an elementary classroom, AKA Option 6).